Yellow Rattle (Rhinanthus minor) Seed

 Yellow rattle is an important part of most of our seed mixes, but as an individual species it can be added to existing grass if it is cut very short and raked or chain harrowed to open it up.
 If you're doing this, aim to have at least 50% of the earth showing, and tread in or lightly roll the seeded area to ensure good soil contact.
 Rattle must be sown in late summer up to the year end; the seed needs to get cold to germinate.
 Avoid cutting the seedlings as they appear, and the developing plants will significantly reduce the vigour of grasses, enabling other wildflowers to compete with them more effectively.
 When they die back they leave a helpful space for other species to use.
 We've written more about Rattle in our blog.

 Rhinanthus seed has limited viability over time so we always make sure we supply the freshest seed available.
 It also needs to be processed carefully, which goes some way to explaining the cost of it.
 We think there at least 6 different subspecies in the UK, which vary a fair bit visually.
 Our seed is all UK origin.
 At the beginning of the season we offer several options of English seed, harvested from an upland farm in Northumberland on neutral soil or lowland sites in Dorset and Wiltshire, as well as Exmoor.
 We also offer Welsh origin seed in small quantities too.
-This year we are also offering Yellow Rattle seed from a site in Herefordshire.

 Yellow rattle seed is available in larger quantities at our Habitat Aid website.